Trump’s Magical Thinking on Iran Sanctions Won’t Advance U.S. Interests

 Administration officials have been congratulating themselves in recent weeks, already declaring re-imposition of sanctions a success, since investment in Iran has dropped precipitously, Iranian oil exports are down significantly, and the Iranian economy is shaky.
 But the issue was never whether it was possible for the United States to lead an effort that increased the pain inflicted on Iran.
 The issue is whether that pain— which unfortunately will hurt the Iranian public long before it hurts the regime—helps achieve U.S. interests.
 On that score, far from producing a more cooperative Iran, Trump’s sanctions are on track to achieve the exact opposite.

-Philip Gordon is the Mary and David Boies senior fellow in U.S. foreign policy at the Council on Foreign Relations and served as White House coordinator for the Middle East under President Barack Obama.
+Philip H. Gordon is the Mary and David Boies senior fellow in U.S. foreign policy at the Council on Foreign Relations.
+From 2009 to 2015, he served in senior State Department and National Security Council positions in the Obama administration.